vala-lang/vala-docs/source/tutorials/programming-language/main/06-00-libraries/06-04-abi-and-api-design-choices.rst

 parameters in the constructors of each generic class: one for the GType function, one for the duplication function and another for the destruction.
 These parameters are quite complicated to handle in languages like Python or Javascript.

-In addition to this, the properties that expose the generic type parameter will be exposed as ``gpointer``s, which makes it even more complicated.
+In addition to this, the properties that expose the generic type parameter will be exposed as several objects of ``gpointer`` type, which makes it even more complicated.
 Even generic methods like Gee's ``add ()`` will expect a ``gpointer`` in GI, so doing something like this in Python will result in an error, contrary to what you expect.